 Essential reading: Compare baseball gadgets with our interactive tool

-While baseball has been a bit late to the party as compared to say running, tennis or swimming, there are an increasing number of devices that aim to take your performance up a notch.
+While baseball has been a bit late to the party as compared to say running, tennis or swimming, there is a healthy selection of gadgets that aim to take your performance up a notch.

 Simply take a few swings and the 3-axis accelerometers and gyroscopes in Zepp’s second generation tracker will instantly evaluate areas where you need to improve.

 The device attaches to the end of your bat and monitors: bat speed at impact, hand speed max, time to impact, attack angle and vertical angle at impact.
 Each swing can be tagged with the hit type and location then stored for later reference.
 The built-in flash storage has enough memory for up to 2,000 swings.

 Like some of the other devices on this list, you can access video and 3D swing analysis.
 The accompanying smartphone app also provides personalized video training programs from MLB Players and coaches.